Dianne Kirksey: Career

-Kirksey has been active in education, film, television and theater as a classroom teacher, director, and actress since 1973.
-She studied at the New York University Intensive Filmmaking Program under Thierry Pathe.
-Recently, she has produced a short film, Sweet Dreams, Momma and a short documentary, Bama's Black Babies Are Dying, and was developing a series of TV and film projects.
+In 2017, she released two short films, Sweet Dreams, Momma and Bama's Black Babies Are Dying, and was developing a series of TV and film projects.

-Her notable acting roles include portraying Cheryl in Ron Milner's Urban Transitions: Loose Blossoms opposite Chadwick Boseman, produced by Woodie King, Jr. Kirksey has also earned roles in film and television, including Doctors, One Life to Live, Rich Kids, directed by Robert M. Young and The Marva Collins Story, starring Morgan Freeman and Cicely Tyson.
+Her notable acting roles include portraying Cheryl in Ron Milner's Urban Transitions: Loose Blossoms opposite Chadwick Boseman, produced by Woodie King, Jr. Kirksey also earned roles in film and television, including The Doctors, One Life to Live, Rich Kids (directed by Robert M. Young), and The Marva Collins Story, which starred Morgan Freeman and Cicely Tyson.

-Kirksey has also served two terms on New York City's Community Board 8 on the Education Committee.
+Kirksey also served two terms on New York City's Community Board 8 on the Education Committee.

 Death

 Kirksey died in New York on September 1, 2020.